Llanero Spanish

 The Llanero Spanish (español llanero) is a variety of Spanish spoken in the Llanos region of Colombia and Venezuela.
 It is characterized by the mixing of elements from Old Spanish with indigenous elements.

 Features

 Phonetics

-Characteristic features of Llanero Spanish include yeísmo, rhoticism (e.g., articulation of the /r/ as an /l/ (vorqueta instead of volqueta, a phenomenon seen in Arauca, Colombia), and final /r/ dropping infinitives (e.g., ventiá, aserrá, ordeñá, cogé).
+Characteristic features of Llanero Spanish include yeísmo, rhoticism (e.g., articulation of the /l/ as an /r/ (vorqueta instead of volqueta, a phenomenon seen in Arauca, Colombia), and final /r/ dropping infinitives (e.g., ventiá, aserrá, ordeñá, cogé).

-Llanero Spanish is also characterized by the articulation of the implosive /s/, the aspirated /s/ (e.g., maíh for maíz), and /s/ deletion (e.g., cataplahma for cataplasma) of the /s/ as well.
+Llanero Spanish is also characterized by the articulation of the implosive /s/, the aspirated /s/ (e.g., maíh for maíz), and /s/ deletion (e.g., cataplahma for cataplasma) as well.
 Prevocalic aspiration in place of /s/ can also occur (e.g., (ji jeñol, eso je li olvida = sí señor, eso se le olvida).
+The phoneme /x/ is even aspirated [h], like most of the rest of Colombia and Venezuela.

 Intervocalic stops such as /b/, /d/, and /g/ weaken or disappear in llanero speech (auacero for aguacero).